daimo-eth/bluestake/README.md

 We built this [in a few hours](https://x.com/i/broadcasts/1kvJpyBPaVwxE).

-We're using Moonwell mUSDC on Base plus Daimo Pay to enable universal deposits.
+We're using AAVE aUSDC on Base plus Daimo Pay to enable universal deposits.

 ### Links